 You should also turn off your gas supply, if possible, if your home has structural damage or if there’s a fire.
 However, if you can’t safely get to the gas meter to shut off the gas, don’t go.
 Instead, call your utility company immediately, as well as emergency services if there’s a fire.

-For help earthquake-proofing your home’s natural gas lines and appliances, call Power Pro Plumbing at (800) 260-7187.
+For help earthquake-proofing your home’s natural gas lines and appliances in Los Angeles and beyond, call Power Pro Plumbing at (800) 260-7187.